-NLIRH urges state governments to expand Medicaid.
-Nineteen states have not expanded their Medicaid programs, leaving critical gaps in coverage for Latinxs living in those states.32 Eighty percent of Latinx registered voters in Florida and 81 percent of those in Texas support Medicaid expansion.33 Additionally, we urge Congress to fully fund CHCs, which provide vital care for Latinxs, particularly immigrant and LGBTQ Latinxs, who are more likely to be uninsured for healthcare.
+NLIRH urges state governments to expand Medicaid

+Nineteen states have not expanded their Medicaid programs, leaving critical gaps in coverage for Latinxs living in those states.34 Eighty percent of Latinx registered voters in Florida and 81 percent of those in Texas support Medicaid expansion.35 Additionally, we urge Congress to fully fund CHCs, which provide vital care for Latinxs, particularly immigrant and LGBTQ Latinxs, who are more likely to be uninsured for healthcare.

-NLIRH Urges Congress & the Administration to:
+NLIRH Urges Congress to:

 - Keep the ACA and build upon its successes.
-Congress plans to repeal much of the ACA even though only 26 percent of individuals in the U.S. support repeal.34 Congressional members who oppose the ACA do not have a plan that would ensure the protections and benefits that many in our community need to be healthy.
-In fact, 71 percent of Latinx registered voters say the ACA is working well and should remain as it is or that it is working well and can be improved by decreasing out of pocket costs.35 The ACA is the first step in ensuring all communities have meaningful access to affordable, quality, culturally competent health coverage and care, including reproductive healthcare. - Support the Health Equity and Accountability Act, which builds upon the foundation established in the ACA to further reduce racial and ethnic health disparities by removing remaining gaps in coverage, expanding culturallyand linguistically-competent healthcare, improving data collection, and providing additional resources to reduce the negative impact of cancer in underserved communities. - Support legislation that lifts all citizenship and immigration status requirements on public and affordable health coverage programs, including CHIP,
+During 2017, Congress attempted to repeal the ACA, but failed in these efforts.
+Only 13 percent of individuals in the U.S. support a straight repeal with no replacement of the ACA.36 Although a variety of proposals have made introduced in the new Congress, none of proposed legislation or full repeal of the ACA would ensure the protections and benefits that many in our community need to be healthy.
+In fact, 71 percent of Latinx registered voters say the ACA is working well and should remain as it is or that it is working well and can be improved by decreasing out of pocket costs.37 If the ACA is repealed 6 million Latinos, including one million children will lose coverage.38 The ACA is the first step in ensuring all communities have meaningful access to affordable, quality, culturally competent health coverage and care, including reproductive healthcare. - Support the Health Equity and Accountability Act, which builds upon the foundation established in the ACA to further reduce racial and ethnic health disparities by removing remaining gaps in coverage, expanding culturally- and linguistically-competent healthcare, improving data collection, and providing additional resources to reduce the negative impact of cancer in underserved communities. - Support legislation that lifts all citizenship and immigration status requirements on public and affordable health coverage programs, including CHIP, Medicaid, and the ACA.
+Federal and state policies which bar immigrants from participating in public health coverage programs on the sole basis of their immigration status contribute to high uninsured rates and poor health outcomes among immigrant women and families.

-- Medicaid, and the ACA.
-Federal and state policies which bar immigrants from participating in public health coverage programs on the sole basis of their immigration status contribute to high uninsurance rates and poor health outcomes among immigrant women and families. - Support robust funding for Title X Family Planning Programs in the appropriations process.
+- Support robust funding for Title X Family Planning Programs in the appropriations process.
 Title X, the only federally-funded family planning program, provides cervical cancer screenings and STI counseling and education for millions of men and women every year.
-In 2015, Title X-supported health clinics performed over 769,000 Pap tests and served over 4 million low-income patients, 32 percent of whom identify as Latinx.36 - Ensure all transgender persons can access the preventive health services made available under the Women's Health Amendment to the ACA.
+In 2015, Title X-supported health clinics performed over 769,000 Pap tests and served over 4 million low-income patients, 32 percent of whom identify as Latinx.39 - Ensure all transgender persons can access the preventive health services made available under the Women's Health Amendment to the ACA.
 These services include: contraception, mammograms, cervical cancer screenings, prenatal care, and others. - Ensure robust enforcement of Section 1557, the nondiscrimination provision, of the ACA.